juju/juju-gui/docs/process.rst

 You are done!

-Checklist for Making a Developer Release
+Checklist for making a developer release
 ========================================

 - Get a checkout of the trunk:: ``bzr co lp:juju-gui``.